 A good quest never goes quite as planned.
 That's the beauty of D&D – the player's decisions will shape and change your carefully laid out plans until the quest you spent hours preparing has become completely useless.
 So get ready to think on your feet, challenge the players, and leave as much up to luck as possible.
 Just remember, winning means having fun!

 Random Adventure Ideas

 - The characters meet a druid who has a stunning collection of butterflies he keeps in jars.
 But they soon find out from a local fairy the butterflies are actually innocent adventurers and forest creatures he has captured and transformed for his devious plans.

-- Traveling in the mountains some unstable ground collapses and the players fall into an abandoned mineshaft.
+- Traveling in the mountains some unstable ground collapses and the adventurers fall into an abandoned mineshaft.
 They must find their way out.

-- The players rescue a young child from a party of orcs.
+- The characters rescue a young child from a party of orcs.
 She tells them her family is being held captive in an orc stronghold to the East.

 - The PCs arrive at a large city and quickly realize the king and queen are extremely brutal and corrupt.
 The locals need only the slightest nudge before a full scale rebellion is set into motion.

-- Bounty Hunt: The players are hired to track down and bring in a notorious gang of thieves hiding out in the nearby forest.
+- Bounty Hunt: The characters are hired to track down and bring in a notorious gang of thieves hiding out in the nearby forest.

-- Captured by evil dwarves, the players are stripped of their weapons and equipment and thrown in dark cells deep in the dwarven city.
+- Captured by evil dwarves, the characters are stripped of their weapons and equipment and thrown in dark cells deep in the dwarven city.